artemderkach/args/README.md

 - add more sophisticated parsing possibilities for flags `--fl=123`
 - add possibility for negative flag values (currently will be parsed as shourt flag)
 - add possible enum inputs
+- add tests for invalid flag (without .short and .long)